 Vaccines are an important part of staying healthy.
 They help protect us against very harmful and serious diseases like measles, polio, pneumococcal, influenza, tetanus, and more.
-In Ontario, routine immunization schedules tell us what vaccines we need in adulthood as well as how to catch up for vaccines missed as a child.
+In Ontario,

 - tetanus, diphtheria, pertussis,